macrat/ayd/README.md

 | [`source:`](#source)               | :heavy_check_mark: | :heavy_check_mark: |

 You can use extra schemes with [plugin](#plugin) if you need.

+#### ping:

+Send ICMP echo request (a.k.a. ping command) and check if the target is connected or not.

+Ayd sends 3 packets in 1 second and expects all packets to return.
+These parameter can changed by `AYD_PING_PACKETS` and `AYD_PING_PERIOD` environment variable.

+You can specify IPv4 or IPv6 with `ping4:` or `ping6:` scheme.

+Ping will timeout in 30 seconds after sent all packets and report as failure.

+examples:
+- `ping:example.com`
+- `ping:192.168.1.1`
+- `ping:192.168.1.10#my-server`

+##### as Alert

+ping does not support to used as an alert URL.

 #### http: / https: